 Reuters just posted a story about a half hour ago.

-Actually, I'm saying some yesterday, 24 hours ago, a slowdown in the world economy may give the planet Earth a breather from the excessively high carbon dioxide emissions responsible for climate change, said a Nobel Prize-winning scientist.
+Action system yesterday, 24 hours ago, a slowdown in the world economy may give the planet Earth a breather from the excessively high carbon dioxide emissions responsible for climate change, said a Nobel Prize-winning scientist, atmospheric scientist Paul J. Crutzen, who has in the past floated the possibility of blitzing the stratosphere with sulfur particles to cool the Earth,

 This guy is a Nobel Prize winner.

-Slower economic growth worldwide could help slow growth of CO2 emissions and trigger more careful use of energy resources, though the global economic turmoil may also divert focus from efforts to counter climate change, said Krutzen, winner of the maybe Crutzen, I'm not sure how he pronounces it, winner of the 1995 Nobel Prize in Chemistry for his work on the depletion of the ozone layer.
+Slower economic growth worldwide could help slow growth of CO2 emissions and trigger more careful use of energy resources, though the global economic turmoil may also divert focus from efforts to counter climate change, said Crutzen, winner of the, maybe Crutzen, I'm not sure how he pronounces it, winner of the 1995 Nobel Prize in Chemistry for his work on the depletion of the ozone layer.

 Let me check the oil price here.